PrEP: cost coverage by health insurance

 Where can I find out more about the medical aspects of PrEP?

-The PrEP guidelines have been updated and will soon be published in the FOPH bulletin (as of 30 April 2024).
+The current guidelines can be found on the SwissPrEPared website.
 If you have any questions, you should contact the infectious disease consultation service at your local hospital.